Three useful Boston versions

 Use when work, waterfront, or Fort Point is the real center.

-Tie breaker: If the trip has no work or waterfront reason, choose Back Bay.
+Tie breaker: If the trip has no work, waterfront, or airport-sensitive reason, choose Back Bay.

 Back Bay vs Fenway